 Maintain and develop hydrographic techniques and advancing procedures, liaising with industrial contributors.

 At the 5th meeting of the IHO Hydrographic Services and Standards Committee (HSSC5) it was noted that, after the restructuring of the HSSC Working Groups, there was not a single WG focused on hydrographic surveying.
 At HSSC8 a Project Team on Standards for Hydrographic Surveys (HSPT) was established to review IHO publication S-44 – Standards for Hydrographic Surveys – with the task of preparing a draft 6th Edition.
-In addition the HSPT was tasked to submit a proposal and recommendation on whether the HSPT should continue as a standing working group with details of appropriate tasks for the proposed working group to undertake.
+In addition, the HSPT was tasked to submit a proposal and recommendation on whether the HSPT should continue as a standing working group with details of appropriate tasks for the proposed working group to undertake.

 At HSSC12 it was agreed that there was a need for a standing working group, a Hydrographic Surveys Working Group (HSWG), whose focus should be on all aspects related to the conduct of hydrographic surveys and the maintenance of relevant IHO publications.